 In any case, all individuals who have been found to have some degree of HPE do best if cared for by a team of providers who are coordinated and focus on that individual's unique needs and set of circumstances.
 This includes providers that address medical, developmental, and functional needs that a person with HPE typically has and potentially other clinically relevant findings.

 Implications for Children's Development

-The longer term implications for a child's development depend heavily on how extensive the brain developmental error and associated features are (see above).
+The longer-term implications for a child's development depend heavily on how extensive the brain developmental error and associated features are (see above).
 Other central nervous system (CNS) abnormalities, not specific to HPE, may also occur.
-Developmental delay is present in the majority of individuals with the HPE spectrum.
+Developmental delay is present in most individuals with the HPE spectrum.
 Severely affected children typically do not survive beyond early infancy, while a significant proportion of more mildly affected children survive past 12 months and many live into adulthood.

 In predicting and maximizing the prognosis for a child with HPE, sustained and attentive follow-up by a primary medical provider, whether a geneticist, neonatologist, pediatric neurologist, developmental pediatrician, or primary care pediatrician, is essential to closely follow the child in order to coordinate optimal care and to provide a balanced and realistic prognosis that allows for appropriate treatment, anticipatory guidance and optimal outcomes.